-Within the Supplement segment, the Group supplies to a number of retailers through one single external distributor who accounts for 90% (2022: 91%) of total revenue for this segment.
-For Food Ingredients business segments, the Group supplies to a few major customers that accounts 90% (2022: 70%) of revenue for this segment.
-The Group supplies to a few external customers for the Ovine Collagen segment, where the major customer accounts for 100% (2022: 98%) of revenue for this segment.
+Within the Supplement segment, the Group supplies to a number of retailers through one single external distributor who accounts for 91% (2023: 90%) of total revenue for this segment.
+For Food Ingredients business segments, the Group supplies to a few major customers that accounts for 96% (2023: 90%) of revenue for this segment.
+The Group supplies to a few external customers for the Ovine Collagen segment, where the major customer accounts for 100% (2023: 100%) of revenue for this segment.